ClintWinter/clintwinter.me/src/pages/blog/deploying-laravel.md

 ### Laravel project setup

-Next we need to setup our actual Laravel application.
+Next we need to set up our actual Laravel application.

 #### Composer